EvenTorset/fxr-reloader/README.md

 Here's a very brief overview of the named exports:
 - `Weapon`: An enum with IDs for all weapons in Elden Ring.
 - `Affinity`: An enum with ID offsets for all weapon affinities in Elden Ring.
 - `connect`: This function takes a port number or a URL string and uses that to try to connect to a WebSocket server.
-It returns a promise that resolves with a reloader object containing the WebSocket object, a request function, and a reload function.
+It returns a promise that resolves with a reloader object containing information about the reloader DLL and the game, as well as functions for interacting with the DLL.
-- `request`: This function makes a request to a given WebSocket.
-It automatically handles the request ID, and it returns a promise that resolves when it has received a response from the server.
-If the request did not succeed, the returned promise rejects with the status from the response.
 - `reloadFXR`: This is the same as the default export.
-- `reloadLanternFXR`: This function reloads an effect and respawns it by replacing the lantern effect instead of a weapon effect.
+- `reloadLanternFXR`: Reloads an effect and respawns it by replacing the lantern effect instead of a weapon effect.
-- `setParams`: This function can be used to edit any game parameters live, similar to the param hot reload feature in DSMS/Smithbox.
+- `getFXR`: Fetches an FXR file from the game's memory and returns it as a Uint8Array.
+- `listFXRs`: Lists all loaded FXR files in the game's memory by their ID.

 ## Command line
 This package also provides a command that can reload an FXR file: